 - Nursing bras and breast pads if you are planning to breastfeed.

-- A nursing chair –I tried managing without one when my son was born, until I realised I was making my life unnecessarily difficult.
-So I bought a comfy gliding chair with a footstool.
-It made it more bearable when I was sitting up in the middle of the night and helped to soothe him when he was teething.
+- A nursing chair – I bought a gliding chair with a footstool.
+It made it easier when I was sitting up in the middle of the night and helped to soothe him when he was teething.
 I am now using it with my daughter, but my son still loves rocking in it and having story time or even a nap.

-- A changing table – I went for a nursery set with a changing table and I liked having everything in one area.
-I also bought a great Skip Hop mini changer for going on holiday and that was really useful too..
+- A changing table – I bought a nursery set with a changing table because I liked having everything in one area.
+I also bought a really useful Skip Hop mini changer for taking on holiday and keeping in the car.

 - Changing bag – I was bought a Pacapod with my first pregnancy and I loved it.
 I am reusing it with my second baby and it looks like new.
 It has so much space and everything has its own compartment.
-I can also just take out the changing pod or I can leave the bag in the car and just take the feeding pod if we pop in somewhere for lunch..
+I can also just take out the changing pod or the feeding pod.

-- A nappy bin –I purchased the Tommee Tippee Sangenic Tec nappy disposal tub and I’m still using it 4 years later.
+- A nappy bin –I wasn’t sure about buying one of these but I’m still using it 5 years later.
 It took me through the newborn stage all the way through potty training and now I’m starting again!
-The nappy bin twists around and locks each nappy into a liner to keep the odour in.
-The bin is compact but holds plenty of nappies.
+The nappy bin keeps the smell in and holds plenty of nappies.

 - Stock up on nappies size 1 and 2 – babies go through a lot of nappies and you don’t want to run out in the middle of the night.
 I waited until the nappies were on offer while I was pregnant and got several packs in size 1 and 2.
 They grow out of size 1 quite quickly so don’t buy too many of one size.